arianeziehn/reorder_window_joins/README.md

 ## Key Highlights
 Query Reordering Tests: We test the impact of join reordering on various types of window joins by executing permutations of join orders, with a focus on preserving query semantics.
-- `src/main`: contains all queries used of our evaluation.
+- `src/main`: Contains all queries used of our evaluation.

 Commutativity and Associativity Cases: Each case outlined in the paper, including extended properties through time propagation, is implemented as a separate test, showcasing conditions under which reordering is possible.
 - `src/test`: Contains JUnit tests for each commutative and associative case, organized by window join type.